ksek87/ksek87/README.md

 ### Hi there 👋
 Welcome to my Github!

-- I'm a recent Computer Science grad with a specialization in Artificial Intelligence and Intelligent Systems, and also hold a degree in Applied Sciences with studies in Electrical Engineering and in Business.
+- I'm a recent Computer Science grad with a specialization in Artificial Intelligence, and also hold a degree in Applied Sciences with studies in Electrical Engineering and in Business.
 - I'm currently a Fellow at the AI4Good Lab in the 2022 Montreal Cohort, looking to explore the ethical implications of AI and how we can use technology for social good.

 <!--